avrora7/clicky_game/README.md

 * React

 #### Project owner
-* The Clicky Game app is created and maintained by Elizabeth Engler.
+* The Clicky Game app is created and maintained by Elizabeth Engler